amineHorseman/facial-expression-recognition-using-cnn/readme.md

 N.B: make sure the parameter "save_model" (in parameters.py) is set to True if you want to train and evaluate

 ## Optimize training hyperparameters
-1. For this section, you'll need to install first the optional dependencies:
+1. For this section, you'll need to install first these optional dependencies:
 ```
 pip install hyperopt, pymongo, networkx
 ```